openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative.

 Self-Issued OpenID Provider (Self-Issued OP):
-:   An OpenID Provider (OP) used by the End-users to prove control over a cryptographically Verifiable Identifier
+:   An OpenID Provider (OP)  to prove control over a cryptographically Verifiable Identifier

 Self-Issued Request:
 :  Request to a Self-Issued OP from an RP